Author: Kelly Loy Gilbert

 There are an unbelievable number of social issues explored in this novel.
 From race relations to homosexuality, to family and faith.
 Braden is coming of age in Conviction and is sorting each of these issues out for himself.
 It is through Braden that the reader is taken on a journey of self discovery and how a teenager must deal and decide upon his/her beliefs.
 Braden struggles with his own political convictions while his father awaits a decision regarding his own legal conviction.

 It is the method that Kelly Loy Gilbert uses in her novel, Conviction, to aid Braden on his journey of self discovery and help readers to understand that sets this book apart from others.
 Baseball becomes an incredible analogy throughout this story to explain life and Braden’s struggles.
 It is baseball and the understanding he has for how the game is played that sees him through and guides him towards an understanding.

-This debut novel by Kelly Loy Gilbert is one that really gets readers to think and question themselves.
+Conviction by Kelly Loy Gilbert is one that really gets readers to think and question themselves.
 It is also a story that deeply explores various social issues.
 It is a book that will make you explore your own beliefs.